willnotwish/at-the-races/README.md

 I will use Docker containers to run the correct software versions.

 I want to be able to switch different solutions in and out to compare performance.
 For this I will use the `dry-rb` auto injection, so I am including the `dry-rails` gem.
-I may, hoever, have to compromise wrt the versions I can use.
+I may, however, have to compromise wrt the versions I can use.
 My production app uses Ruby 2.5.8.